Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters: Methods

-We take the mass of first generation BHs from our population synthesis simulations.
+We take the mass of 1g BHs from our population synthesis simulations.
 In particular, we used our code {\sc mobse} \citep{mapelli2017,giacobbo2018,giacobbo2018b}. {\sc mobse} is an upgraded and customized version of {\sc bse} \citep{hurley2002}.
-In {\sc mobse}, mass loss by stellar winds for massive host stars is modeled as $\dot{M}\propto{}Z^\beta$, where
+The treatment of stellar winds is one of the key aspects affecting the final mass of BHs and is subject to a number of uncertainties \cite{smith2014}.
+In {\sc mobse}, mass loss by stellar winds for massive host stars (O-type, B-type, luminous blue variable and Wolf-Rayet stars) is modeled as $\dot{M}\propto{}Z^\beta$, where $Z$ is the metallicity and

 In eq.~\ref{eq:gamma}, $\Gamma_e$ is the Eddington ratio, i.e. the ratio between the luminosity of the star and its Eddington value.
+This formalism, introduced by \cite{chen2015}, is a fit to the models presented in \cite{graefener2008}.
+It accounts for both the $Z$ dependence of line-driven winds \citep{vink2001} and the importance of Thomson scattering when a star is nearly radiation pressure dominated \citep{graefener2008, vink2011}.

+In detail, for O and B-type stars with effective temperature $T_{\rm eff}\ge{}12500$ K, we use the same fitting formulas as introduced by \cite{vink2001}, but we correct the $Z$ dependence as described in equation~\ref{eq:gamma}.
+We model the mass loss rate of Wolf-Rayet stars as \citep{belczynski2010}